 Its fair to say that there are definite issues with over-dependency on smartphones and tablets, data tells us that many people look at their phones within 15 minutes of waking up and work-life balance can be severely impacted by intrusions into leisure and rest time.

-Solving this requires an investment of time and effort, but there are simple steps that you can take that will help.
+Solving these problems requires an investment of time and effort, but there are simple steps that you can take that will help:

 - Reduce the number of notifications and alerts that disturb you or break concentration.
 Switching off pop-ups, removing red 'badges' and uninstalling apps that generate alerts are good steps.